2025 AKVMA Symposium

 DVM, DACVIM (SAIM)

-Dr. Ashley Melco is a Board-Certified Small Animal Internal Medicine Specialist at Tier 1 Veterinary Medical Center.
+Dr. Ashley Melco is a Board-Certified Small Animal Internal Medicine Specialist.
 Originally, she was born and raised in Minnesota, however, her advanced medical training has taken her on a tour of the lower 48!
 Dr. Melco received her doctorate of veterinary medicine from Western University of Health Sciences in Pomona, CA. Her internship training was at North Carolina State College of Veterinary Medicine teaching hospital in Raleigh, North Carolina, and she completed her residency in small animal internal medicine at the University of Wisconsin Madison Veterinary Teaching Hospital in Madison, Wisconsin.
 Her clinical research focused on gastrointestinal and infectious disease.
 Throughout training she found a passion for teaching clinical students/interns and developed a special interest in mental health within the veterinary profession.
 When not working, her past times include gardening, cooking, reading, ice climbing and trail running with her dog Vasu.

 Ashley Bourgeois